Kuilima Ests East

 Weak evidence for meeting rooms: 0 of the public remarks mention "meeting room" or "conference room," while only 3 of 20 MLS checkboxes indicate meeting rooms.
 Given the lack of any remark-level corroboration and low historical confidence, meeting_room is unlikely but not definitively disproven due to a few MLS checkboxes still checked.

-Patio/deck amenities are strongly supported across the listing remarks and the MLS amenities history.
-Multiple agents describe outdoor spaces in different units, including "covered lanai," "private covered lanai," "front open lanai," "screened-in lanai," and even an "enclosed patio," indicating this is a recurring building-level feature rather than a one-off note.
-The evidence appears consistent across many listings and not just copy-paste checkbox data.
+Patio/deck amenities are strongly supported for Kuilima Estates East.
+Dozens of remarks mention outdoor living spaces in different forms—"fully screened patio," "private covered lanai," "covered lanai," "front open lanai," and "enclosed patio"—showing this is a building-level feature, not a one-off unit detail.
+The evidence is consistent across many listings and appears to reflect common copy-paste MLS language rather than a recent change.

 No analysis available